botoxparty/min.report/README.md

+# min.report (Minority Report) Frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app.

-## Available Scripts
+## Development

 In the project directory, you can run: